About

 Signature Music

-The chimesmasters honor a “3-week rule” where a piece of music cannot be repeated within three weeks unless it is a visitor request or one of the signature musical pieces.
+The chimesmasters honor a “three-week rule” where a piece of music cannot be repeated within three weeks unless it is a visitor request or one of the signature musical pieces.
 The "Cornell Changes," known affectionately as the "Jennie McGraw Rag," in honor of the donor of the original bells, begins every morning concert.
 Aspiring chimesmasters must memorize the “Rag’s” 549 notes.
 Also played daily are the "Cornell Alma Mater" at the end of the midday concert and the "Cornell Evening Song" at the end of the evening concert.
 Listen to the bells.

 McGraw Tower